 The College is committed to providing an inclusive and welcoming environment and to ensuring that educational and employment decisions are based on individuals' abilities and qualifications.
-Consistent with these principles and applicable laws, it is therefore the College's policy not to discriminate on the basis of age, color, disability, gender, gender expression, gender identity, genetic information, national origin, marital status, race, religion, sex, sexual orientation or veteran status as consistent with the Policy on Prohibited Discrimination, Harassment and Related Misconduct.
+Consistent with these principles and applicable laws, it is therefore the College's policy not to discriminate on the basis of age, color, disability, gender, gender expression, gender identity, genetic information, national origin, marital status, race, religion, sex, sexual orientation or veteran status as consistent with the Policy on Prohibited Discrimination, Harassment and Related Misconduct (Click link).
 No person, on the basis of protected status, shall be excluded from participation in, be denied the benefits of, or be subjected to unlawful discrimination, harassment, or retaliation under any College program or activity, including with respect to employment terms and conditions.
-Such a policy ensures that only relevant factors are considered, and that equitable and consistent standards of conduct and performance are applied.
+Such a policy ensures that only relevant factors are considered and that equitable and consistent standards of conduct and performance are applied.

-If you have any questions, problems, or complaints regarding a violation of this Policy on Non-discrimination or discrimination in general, or Title IX, you may seek assistance from the Equal Employment Opportunity/Title IX Office/ the Manager of Human Resources:
+If you have any questions, problems, or complaints regarding a violation of this Policy on Non-Discrimination, discrimination in general or Title IX, you may seek assistance from the Title IX Coordinator: